viant/dbsync/README.md

 ### Motivation

+With cloud echo system, data synchronization between various database and cloud vendor becomes more and more frequent task.
-Brute force data synchronization is a trivial task, which can be acomplised by coping data from source to destination followed by removal records from dest table that do not exist in source and merging the rest.
+Brute force method can be accomplished simply by coping data from source to destination followed by removal records from dest table that do not exist in source and merging the rest.
+While dealing with large dataset or high sync frequency , data sync cost (ingress bandwidth, actual data transfer cost) can not be simply ignored, thus brute force approach may not be the best strategy.

-While there are many database solutions providing replication within the same vendor,  this project provides SQL based cross database vendor data synchronization. for small and large(billions+ records) tables/views in a cost effective way.
-This is achieved by both determining the smallest changed dataset and by dividing dataset in the partition or smaller chunks.
+This project provides SQL based cross database vendor data synchronization for small and large(billions+ records) tables/views in a cost effective way.
+This is achieved by both determining the smallest changed dataset and by dividing transferable dataset in the partitioned/chunked segments.
+Both read and writes can be easily parallelized.

 ### Introduction